Freedom of Information Act – FOIA – Contact

 For example, if you are requesting records maintained in an Excel database, you may elect to receive those records electronically, via e-mail, or on a computer disk, or to receive a printed copy of those records

 If we have questions about your request, please cooperate with the staff’s efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure that we understand what records you are seeking.

 To request records from Southwest Virginia Community College, you may complete the form on this page or direct your request to:

-You may also contact the FOIA Officer with questions you have concerning the request of records from Southwest Virginia Community College.
+You may also contact the FOIA Officer with questions you have concerning the request for records from Southwest Virginia Community College.
 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about FOIA.
-The Council may be contacted by e-mail at firstname.lastname@example.org, or by phone at (804) 225-3056 or [toll free] 1-866-448-4100.
+The Council may be contacted by e-mail at email@example.com, or by phone at (804) 225-3056 or [toll free] 1-866-448-4100.